markshapiro/react-dynamic-content/README.md

   }
 ```

-to understand how to implement it to serve your needs, consider stream of results of confirmElementDrag(event) on each mouse/touch event fired on your elements,
+to understand how to implement it to serve your needs, consider stream of events (like RxJS stream) on your elements,
+then consider a new stream of results of confirmElementDrag(event,i) for each event in previous stream, such that if confirmElementDrag returned a promise,
-such that if confirmElementDrag returned deferred promise then the result will be also deferred and may be yielded after immediate confirmElementDrag results of events that came after current event.
+then the result will also be deferred, meaning if you have 2 events: A and event B that fires immediately after A,
-A false result of confirmElementDrag cancels any true results that came before, even if deferred.
+if confirmElementDrag(A, i) returns a promise after 100ms and B returns result immediately,
+then confirmElementDrag(A, i) will be yielded 100ms after B in second stream.
+element dragging will start when:
+ * confirmElementDrag(E, i) returns true immediately (does not return promise)
+ * confirmElementDrag(E, i) returns deferred promise that returns true, and there was no event that came after E for which confirmElementDrag returned false
-once a drag started, it can be canceled only with mouseup/touchstart event that comes after the drag initiation, regardless of confirmElementDrag implementation.
+ **NOTE** once dragging has started, its can be cancelled only with mouseup/touchend, regardless of confirmElementDrag implementation
-this is a bit complicated but once understood it can simplify the implementation.

 lets see some examples: